zakrywilson/zakrywilson.github.io/pages/software/index.md

 #### <a href="https://github.com/zakrywilson/multithreaded-recursive-merge-sort">Multithreaded recursive merge sort</a>
 An exercise with pthreads comparing threading with their overhead.

-#### <a href="https://github.com/zakrywilson/mvc-demo">Model-View-Controller demonstration</a>
+#### <a href="https://github.com/zakrywilson/mvp-demo">Model-View-Presenter demonstration</a>
-A simple demonstration of the Model-View-Controller design pattern using Java Swing.
+A simple demonstration of the Model-View-Presenter design pattern using Java Swing.